DContento/Projects/Python-Code/Project 2 (FNN,SVM,Tensorflow&Keras)/README.md

 FNN- Fits a feed forward neural network to a set of images and trains the model to predict what number the image is displaying.
 Model is created using Tensorflow and Keras.

-SVM- Fits a Support Vector Machine to a dataset and created
+SVM- Fits a Support Vector Machine to a dataset which tries to predict the color of a crab based on certain morphological characteristics.